 Charges for Health Services

-There is no charge for visits to the health center or satellite clinic.
+There is no charge for visits to the health center.

 However, students (or their health insurers) are responsible for bills relating to emergency room visits, laboratory and X-ray tests, visits to specialists, and certain medications.

 Many medications are dispensed to students, either at minimal or no charge.
 Other prescriptions may be filled, at the student's expense, at the local pharmacy.
 We cannot re-write prescriptions from home without extensive information from your physician.
 We, therefore, suggest that you plan to bring enough medication to last the semester or have your physician arrange for ongoing medications with an area pharmacy.
 Crutches and other medical supplies are also available on loan from our office.

 Allergy serums may be stored in the health center.
 Serums and immunizations are administered by a staff nurse twice a week by appointment.

 Medical care at Student Health Services is strictly confidential.